geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 #.
 Specify post-installation options.

-   If installation is successful you will see this at the bottom of the screen printout:
+   You will see this text at the bottom of the screen printout upon successful installation:

    .. code-block:: console